renukasindhu/aws-eks-production-platform/README.md

 ---
 ## Project Overview

-This project demonstrates the deployment of a production-style cloud-native platform on **Amazon Elastic Kubernetes Service (Amazon EKS)** using modern DevOps practices.
+This project demonstrates the deployment of a production-style cloud-native platform on **Amazon Elastic Kubernetes Service (Amazon EKS)** using modern DevOps practices. \
-The infrastructure is provisioned using **Terraform**, while applications are containerized using **Docker** and deployed to Kubernetes using **Helm** and Kubernetes manifests. **Argo CD** is used to implement GitOps for automated backend application deployment.
+The infrastructure is provisioned using **Terraform**, while applications are containerized using **Docker** and deployed to Kubernetes using **Helm** and Kubernetes manifests. **Argo CD** is used to automate backend application deployment using GitOps principles. \
 The platform also integrates:
 - Prometheus for metrics collection
 - Grafana for visualization